Ashmalik28/Polyproof-Advanced-Module-1/README.md

 # Warrior NFT Collection - Ethereum Goerli to Mumbai Testnet Migration

-In this project, we wil deploy an NFT collection on the Ethereum blockchain - goerli testnet, Map the collection to Polygon Mumbai network, and Transfer assets over via the Polygon Bridge using FXportal Bridging.
+In this project, we wil deploy an NFT collection on the Ethereum blockchain - goerli testnet, Map the collection to Polygon Mumbai network, and Transfer assets over via the Polygon Bridge using FXportal Bridge

 ## Contract Info 📑